nielsberglund/nielsblogsource/content/post/2026-01-29-building-an-event-management-system-with-claude-code-part-9---autonomous-implementation-letting-claude-code-loose.md

 Claude Code went ahead and started the test process:

 ```
-[compactation happened so I don't have the full output here]

 All done.
 Let me provide a summary of what was fixed and the current status.

 ● All import tool tests pass and fixes have been committed   03:04 PM  claude-opus-4-5-20251101